fvanwijk/msw-http-dynamic-middleware/README.md

 You need scenarios because MSW handlers are not (easily) serializable and a scenario name is.

-Check the docs for your favorite client framework on how to proxy API calls to this web server Here are some examples.
+Check the docs for your favorite client framework on how to proxy API calls to this web server.
+Here are some examples.

 Vue CLI: